redox-os/website/content/rsoc.md

 <a id="students"></a>
 ## Becoming a Student

+RSoC provides more freedom than the GSoC program.
+Any person can participate, on a schedule of their choosing, for the payment of their choosing.

 If you would like to sign up as a RSoC student with Redox OS, please send an email to [info@redox-os.org](mailto:info@redox-os.org) with the following information, and `[RSoC]` in the subject: